Ken (given name)

-Ken is a masculine given name of Japanese and Scottish Gaelic origin.
+Ken is a masculine given name of Japanese, Scottish Gaelic, or Chinese origin.

 The Japanese given name is common among males.
 It can have many different meanings depending on the kanji used.

 Ken is also a masculine given name of Scottish / Scottish Gaelic origin.
 It is used as a given name or as a short form of names with the letters "Ken" (like Kenneth, Kenan, Kendrick, Kendall, Kennedy, Mackenzie, Kenson, or Kenelm).